-Celebrate spring with one of the season's tastiest treats.
-Capi Peck, chef and owner of Trio's Restaurant, gave me this recipe for pasta with a mascarpone morel cream sauce.
-In addition to the mushrooms she adds asparagus and sugar snap peas.
-Two other springtime favorites.
+Capi Peck, owner of Trio’s Restaurant, gave me this recipe for pasta with a mascarpone morel cream sauce.
+In addition to the mushrooms she adds asparagus and sugar snap peas – two other springtime favorites.

 - 2 cloves garlic, minced